bluerobotics/bluerobotics.github.io/brov2/assembly.advanced.12.2.16.md

 - 1 x 1.5 inch piece of heat shrink
 - 1 x Heat gun, hairdryer, or lighter

-1. Find the bag that with one red penetrator nut and one O-ring.

-2. Apply Silicone grease to the O-ring.
+1. Apply silicone grease to the O-ring.

-3. Install the O-ring onto the battery power cable penetrator.
+2. Install the O-ring onto the battery power cable penetrator.

-4. Install the battery power cable penetrator into the opening in the battery end cap.
+3. Install the battery power cable penetrator into the opening in the battery end cap.

 	<img src="/brov2/cad/brov2-battery-penetrator.png" class="img-responsive" style="max-width:900px" />

-5. Place the 1.5 inch long piece of black heat shrink over the end of the battery power cable penetrator.
+4. Place the 1.5 inch long piece of black heat shrink over the end of the battery power cable penetrator.

-6. Apply heat to the heat shrink using your heat gun, hairdryer, or lighter until the heat shrink is firmly attached to the penetrator and snug to the two wires.
+5. Apply heat to the heat shrink using your heat gun, hairdryer, or lighter until the heat shrink is firmly attached to the penetrator and snug to the two wires.
 You should be able to see the threads in the penetrator through the heat shrink.

 	<img src="/brov2/cad/brov2-strain-relief-2.png" class="img-responsive" style="max-width:900px" />

-7. Install the XT90 to bullet connector adapter to the battery power wire.
+6. Install the XT90 to bullet connector adapter to the battery power wire.

 	<img src="/brov2/cad/brov2-bullet-to-xt90.png" class="img-responsive" style="max-width:900px" />

-8. If you wish to do the Optional Preliminary Vacuum Test, remove the Vent Plug from the Vent Penetrator Bolt and install the endcap onto the battery enclosure.
+7. If you wish to do the Optional Preliminary Vacuum Test, remove the Vent Plug from the Vent Penetrator Bolt and install the endcap onto the battery enclosure.
+You will also need to remove the Vent Plug for the Vent Penetrator Bolt on the electronics enclosure.

 ## Optional Preliminary Vacuum Test